 The amount of valid leads that you can generate, and the ability to convert them to paying students over time is going to be a determining factor in the success of your course creation adventure, almost as much as the quality of the courses themselves I'm afraid.

-So if you want to give your online course business the best chance to succeed, try the following 3 steps in order to create the most effective lead magnet that you can have.
+So if you want to give your online course business the best chance to succeed, try the following 3 steps to create the most effective lead magnet that you can have.

 Step 1 - Create a Free Course (but don't invest a lot of time)

-The first step is to create a free course, that you will give away in exchange for the student email and a chance to build a long-lasting relationship with them.
+The first step to creating lead magnets for online lessons is to create a free course, that you will give away in exchange for the student email and a chance to build a long-lasting relationship with them.

-But you don't have to create a complete course from scratch with many hours of content in order to do this.
+But you don't have to create a complete course from scratch with many hours of content to do this.

 What you can do is, you can produce a mini-course of 2 to 3 hours, but not more on the topic, and you can target the beginner segment, if that applies in your niche.